CrayLabs/SmartSim/README.md

 are implementations of Redis clients that implement the RedisAI API with additions specific to scientific workflows.

 SmartRedis clients are available in Fortran, C, C++, and Python.
-Users can seemlessly pull and push data from the Orchestrator from different langauges.
+Users can seamlessly pull and push data from the Orchestrator from different languages.

 | Language 	| Version/Standard 	|
 |----------	|:----------------:	|